Your business value

 Perception of productivity

-The opposite of person E is someone who is too busy doing the work to care whether it is acknowledged.
+The opposite of person E is someone who is too busy doing the actual work to care whether it is acknowledged.

 Sadly, this is way more common than person E. Look at person F: